Television broadcaster: Sweden

 Sweden had only one television network from 1956 until the early-1990s: the public broadcaster Sveriges Television (SVT).
 Commercial companies such as Modern Times Group, TV4, Viasat, and SBS Discovery have established TV networks since the 1980s although they initially aired exclusively on satellite.
 In 1991, TV4 became Sweden's first commercial television network to air terrestrially.
 Most television programming in Sweden is centralised except for local news updates that air on SVT2 and TV4.

 Netherlands

-Until 1989, Netherlands Public Broadcasting was the only television network in the Netherlands, with three stations, Nederland 1, Nederland 2 and Nederland 3.
-Rather than having a single production arm, there are a number of public broadcasting organizations that create programming for each of the three stations, each working relatively independently.
-Commercial broadcasting in the Netherlands is currently operated by two networks, RTL Nederland and SBS Broadcasting, which together broadcast seven commercial stations.
+Until 1989, the Dutch public broadcasting system was the only television network in the Netherlands, with three stations, Nederland 1, Nederland 2 and Nederland 3.
+Rather than having a single production arm, there are a number of public broadcasting organizations in this system that create programming for each of the three stations, each working relatively independently.
+Since 1989, there is also commercial broadcasting in the Netherlands, currently operated by two networks, RTL Nederland and Talpa TV, which together own ten commercial stations.

+Italy

+After some early tests in the 1930s, Italy experimented first regular electronic television transmissions from July 1939 to May 1940, through the state-owned EIAR.
+After the war, the state-owned RAI was established and regular transmissions began on 3 January 1954.
+At the end of the 1970s, local private television networks began broadcasting, among which the ones from Silvio Berlusconi's Fininvest emerged in the 1980s, creating a holding that controls three major channels (Rete 4, Canale 5 and Italia 1), opposed still today to the three ones from the RAI itself.